isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2023-05-10-post-A Family Affair – Familial Hypercholesterolemia and the Need for Early Detection.md

 said Associate Professor Tavintharan Subramaniam, Senior Consultant, Department of Medicine, Khoo Teck Puat Hospital (KTPH).</p>
 <p>Add to that, genetic testing was not available in Singapore as a clinical
-standard of care before the rollout of the&nbsp;<a href="https://www.ktph.com.sg/healthprofessionals/Pages/clinical-research-highlights-publications.aspx" rel="noopener noreferrer nofollow" target="_blank">FHCARE programme</a>&nbsp;at
+standard of care before the rollout of the&nbsp;<a href="https://www.ktph.com.sg/healthprofessionals/Pages/clinical-research-highlights-publications.aspx" rel="noopener noreferrer nofollow" target="_blank">FHCARE</a> programme at
 KTPH.
 A/Prof Tavintharan explained, “We first started offering genetic testing as a means of FH diagnosis in 2015.
 In the beginning, we focused on referrals with high cholesterol levels from lipid clinics in KTPH.
 That